Facebook Tips & Strategies

 Ever seen a dunk tank at a fair?
 No one wants to be the first to throw the ball, but once someone hits the target, everyone else wants to try.
 The same psychology applies here.
 Your fundraiser has zero social proof when the amount raised is $0.
 People are hesitant to be the first donor.

 Your first action item: Secure the first 2-3 donations immediately after launching.
-Don’t just post it on your timeline and walk away.
-Send direct, personal messages to a few close friends or family members who you know will support you.
-Say something like, "Hey, I just launched this fundraiser for our local food bank.
-It would mean the world to me if you could be one of the first to donate to help get the ball rolling.
-Even $10 makes a huge difference."
-Once your fundraiser has a bit of money behind it, strangers and acquaintances will feel much more comfortable contributing.
+Send direct, personal messages to a few close friends or family members and ask for their support.
+Once your fundraiser has some money behind it, others will feel more comfortable contributing.

 Become a Campaign Manager: Consistent Updates are Essential